This guide to the best cities in the Mediterranean was contributed by Claudia.

 Other squares you should make a point to see are Piazza del Popolo, from where you can access the Pincian Terrace and walk to Villa Borghese (the best art gallery in town); Piazza di Spagna – known outside of Italy as the Spanish Steps; and Campo de’ Fiori.

+It’s also easy to visit Rome on budget.
 Need more reasons to visit Rome?
 The amazing food!

 Go to Trastevere or the Jewish Ghetto for the best local cuisine.
 Make sure to try supplì, mouthwatering cones of rice stuffed with mozzarella and fried; spaghetti carbonara or even a simple cacio e pepe, a three-ingredients only pasta that is packed with flavor.